MoFEM/mofem-cephas/joss/paper.md

   spectrum of solutions.
 Resilience of the `MoFEM` ecosystem is ensured since the underpinning components have dynamic and established groups of developers and a significant number of users.
-  \autoref{fig:ecosystem} shows different components that are employed in the ecosystem including popular pre- and post-processing software.
+  Different components employed in the ecosystem are illustrated in \autoref{fig:ecosystem}, including popular pre- and post-processing software.

   ![Basic design of `MoFEM`.
 Adopted from [@MoFEMWebPage].\label{fig:design}](basic_design.pdf){width=100%}